martindiphoorn/NextNote/tutorial.md

   DEFAULT CHARACTER SET = utf8;
 ```

-Now lets build an start.
+Now let's build an start.
 Now it should work and start without errors!

 If you have an database viewer or client you can now check what has been done in your database.